HadenBowen22/Home-Lab/README.md

 ## 2\.
 Create and Configure the Domain Controller (DC) Virtual Machine

-This section details the setup of your **Domain Controller**.
+This section details the setup of the **Domain Controller**.

 ### 2.1.
 Initial VM Creation

-1. Create a new virtual machine in VirtualBox and name it `DC`.
+1. Create a new virtual machine in VirtualBox named `DC`.
 2. Select **Server 2019** as the operating system.

 ### 2.2.
 Network Configuration